rya-sge/access-denied/_posts/2026-07-16-eutxo-explained-eli10.md

 Imagine you have some pocket money.
 There are two ways your family could keep track of it.
 One way is to write a number on the fridge, like "you have 50".
 The other way is to keep real coins in a jar that you can hold.
 Both tell you how much you have.
 But they work in very different ways once you start spending.
 Cardano, a kind of digital money, chose the jar of coins.
 Bitcoin did too, a long time before.
 This article explains how the coin jar works, and how Cardano made its coins a little bit smarter than Bitcoin's.

-> This article has been made with the help of [Claude Code](https://claude.com/product/claude-code) and the custom skill `create-article-eli10`
+> This article has been made with the help of [Claude Code](https://claude.com/product/claude-code) and several custom skills

 [TOC]